NooraAz/NooraAz/README.md

 - 👋 Hi, I’m Noora
-- 👀 I’m interested in coding, science, and politics.
-- 🌱 I’m currently learning quantum mechanics
-- 💞️ I’m looking to collaborate on projects regarding structure determination of bio/molecules :)
-- 📫 How to reach me: eazadvar [at] uoregon [dot] edu

 <!---
 NooraAz/NooraAz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.